jeremytammik/tbc/a/2028_bim_notebook.md

 -->

-### Interactive BIM Notebook and Temporary Graphics
+### Interactive BIM Notebook, Temporary Graphics and AI

 The amount of news items related to interactivity and AI keeps growing: